-Climate zones Climate Zone 3 and 5 have cost savings during the peak hours and increase in energy cost during most of the remaining hours, so their peak hour cost savings percentage is higher than 100 percent.
-The peak hour savings are high in Climate Zone 2, 4, 7, 11 and 13.
+Climate Zone 3 has cost savings during the peak hours and increase in energy cost during most of the remaining hours, so its peak hour cost savings percentage is higher than 100 percent.
+The peak hour savings are high in Climate Zone 2, 3, 6, 14 and 15.
 The savings are more evenly spread out in the remaining climate zones.